holoviz-topics/holoSeq/README.md

 The sample used in the demonstration is a 23M gzip containing all the information needed to plot these 3.6M pairs.

-#### 1. hapsHiCpafHoloview.ipynb is a plotter for paired HiC contact pointss.ss, input as a PAF.
+#### 1. hapsHiCpafHoloview.ipynb is a plotter for paired HiC contact point pairs, input as a PAF.

 This is from the Arctic Ground Squirrel mUroPar1 HiC VGP data.
 It shows the three images and about 14 million points.

 <img src="https://github.com/user-attachments/assets/e288f295-84b0-4121-9099-db5007445a27" alt="h1-h1, h2-h2 pairs" width="800"/>

 The matrix is symmetrical so only one half is needed but it is visually more impressive as shown